sguox002/leetcode/leetcode-all.md

 ### dp dealing with array partitions
 generally dealing with subsequence or subarray and divide into k groups to get max/min scores.

+<<-1105	Filling Bookcase Shelves    		57.9%	Medium
+given book height and width in order, and bookshelf width. find the min height. dp, either start a new layer or attach to previous layer.
+->>

 <<-1278	Palindrome Partitioning III    		60.2%	Hard
 return the min number of characters to replace so that string can be split into k palindrome substr.